-Mr. Trumbach will be entitled to participate in the Company's incentive plans and shall initially be granted options to purchase 1,500,000 shares of the Company's common stock.
+Mr. Trumbach will be entitled to participate in the Company's incentive plans and shall initially be granted options to purchase 1,500,000 shares of the Company's common stock, which have not been issued as of the date of this Annual Report on Form 10-K.